alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 - `TENSORFLOW_LITE_MICRO_CLEAN_DOWNLOADS`: Optional parameter to enable wiping out `TPIP` downloads from TensorFlow source tree prior to each build.
 Disabled by default.

+- `USE_SINGLE_INPUT`: Sets whether each use case will use a single default input file, or if a user menu is provided for the user to select which input file to use via a telnet window.
+Disabled by default.

 For details on the specific use-case build options, follow the instructions in the use-case specific documentation.

 Also, when setting any of the CMake configuration parameters that expect a directory, or file, path, **use absolute